-- i. the amenity of residents and other neighbouring uses; and - ii. the local landscape, including environmental features and assets. - 10.8 Policy Coly12 (page 32) relating to the Tramway, is in part a tourism development-related policy.
-It is also a policy that we hope will help enhance the appeal of alternative transport modes to the private motor car.
+- i. the amenity of residents and other neighbouring uses; and - ii. the local landscape, including environmental features and assets. - 10.9 We support the more general use of alternative transport modes to the private motor car.
 We are planning for an ageing and growing population.
 Public transport should remain an important service to the Parish.
-It will only be so if it is well frequented by local people and suitable public transport services are provided which go to places that residents want to visit. - 10.9 We are encouraged by the NPPF (para.
-110) to encourage public transport use.
+It will only be so if it is well frequented by local people and suitable public transport services are provided which go to places that residents want to go or need to visit. - 10.10 We are encouraged by the NPPF (para.
+110) to promote public transport use.
 Policy Coly14 supports development that facilitates the greater appeal and/or ease of use of public transport, such as interchange areas, linkages, bus refuges and stops etc, as long as the impact of such development would not cause unacceptable harm to the surrounding area.